Two men killed in Manchester synagogue terror attack named by police

 It is understood his name has not appeared in initial searches of police and security service records, and he is not thought to have been under investigation.

+He said: “There was a whole load of armed police coming up the street, they were all in black, they were all in vans and a big marked police car blocked the street.

+“They went to the house and started screaming: ‘Armed police!
+Come out!’
+They had a chainsaw.
+They left after about an hour.”

-It is “too early” to say if there was a terrorist cell behind the attack on Greater Manchester, the Home Secretary said.
+The Home Secretary said it is “too early” to say if there was a terrorist cell behind the attack.

 Shabana Mahmood also told BBC Breakfast: “Arrests have been made and the police investigation is continuing at pace.